Frequently Asked Questions

 What is Cost Sharing and what can be used as a cost share?

 Cost Sharing is requested by some sponsors, in this case is called mandatory cost sharing.
 Cost sharing included in proposals that is not required by the sponsor is referred to as voluntary cost sharing.
 However, it is Georgetown University policy not to volunteer cost sharing.
-Once cost sharing has been included in the proposals and that proposal has been accepted by the sponsor, the University has the obligation to provide the cost sharing proposed regardless is mandatory or voluntary.
+Once cost sharing has been included in the proposals and that proposal has been accepted by the sponsor, the University has the obligation to provide the cost sharing proposed regardless if it is mandatory or voluntary.
+The PI(s) are responsible for keeping track and safe-keeping of the cost share’ supporting documents once they have identified and secured the appropriate resources to meet the cost sharing requirement.
 Please refer to the GU policy for cost sharing on sponsored programs.

 Difference Gift vs. Grant vs. Revenue Generating Agreement